 If you want to preview your questionnaire use Preview survey in a new window link on the Action sidebar.
 When the survey is ready or you want to take a break from designing your questionnaire, click save.

-As mentioned above, AdminProject has 8 types of questions, we’ll discuss them in detail below.
+As mentioned above, AdminProject has 7 types of questions, we’ll discuss them in detail below.
+Each question can be mandatory – or can be marked as optional.
+For easier editing, questions can be duplicated and moved up and down

 Questionnaires that are still in development and those that are completed but not available to the public can be found under Unpublished Surveys.
 Here the following options are available: